appwriters-dev/appwriters-dev/src/routes/courses/flutter-appwrite/lessons/20-flutter-and-appwrite-integration.md

 }
 ```

-In the above code, we are creating a new `Appwrite` class and initializing the Appwrite SDK in the constructor.
-We are also setting the endpoint and project ID for the Appwrite SDK.
-You can find the endpoint and project ID in the Appwrite dashboard.
+In the above code
+- We are creating a new `Appwrite` class
+- Initializing the Appwrite SDK in the constructor.
+- We set the endpoint and project ID in the `client` object.
+- You can find the endpoint and project ID in the Appwrite dashboard.